Avi583/Countries-of-the-World-Quiz/README.md

 A map quiz.
 Type country names into the box; each one you get right fills in on the world map and greys out.
 195 sovereign states, plus Taiwan as a bonus.

-`index.html` is the whole thing.
-No build step, no server, no libraries, no data files to fetch — the map geometry, every accepted spelling, and the population and UN figures are inlined in the page.
-Open it by double-clicking it, or put it online in about two minutes.

 ## How to play

 - Link Here https://avi583.github.io/Countries-of-the-World-Quiz/